Martial

 Life

-Nearly everything we know about Marcus Valerius Martialis (Eng: Martial) comes from his very generous autobiographical statements, although as with any author, conflating the author with the narrator leads to tenuous results.
+Most of what we know about Marcus Valerius Martialis (Eng: Martial) comes from his very generous autobiographical statements, although as with any author, conflating the author with their literary persona can create a misleading portrait.

-Martial left Rome a few times to escape city life, only to long for it again and return.
+Martial left Rome several times to escape city life, only to long for it again and return.
 He died sometime around 102 to 104.

 Works

-In 84, he published (as gifts for friends during Saturnalia) two works of epigrams, the Xenia (“Hospitality”) and Apophoreta (“Take Aways”).
-All but the first couple of epigrams in these two works were the classic couplet.
+In 84, he published (as gifts for friends during Saturnalia) two works of epigrams, the Xenia (“Hospitality”) and Apophoreta (“Take-Aways”).
+All but the first couple of epigrams in these two works use the classic couplet.

-His largest and most important work are the twelve books of Epigrams, which were written over a period of about fourteen years, covering the reigns of Domitian and Nerva into the first couple years of Trajan.
+His largest and most important work is the Epigrammata (“Epigrams”), twelve books of epigrams written over a period of about fourteen years, covering the reigns of Domitian and Nerva into the first couple years of Trajan.
 These are especially valuable for containing many scenes of daily life and interaction as well as shedding light on the strained relationship poets had with their imperial patrons.

 Latin: PHI Latin Texts